canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 The `<a>` element that toggles the dropdown element should have the `.p-navigation__link` class, as well as an `aria-controls` attribute that references the `id` attribute of the dropdown element.

+The color variable `$color-navigation-background` has been removed, please use the default light and dark themed navigation patterns.

 ## Text element max-width

 Max-widths should not be based on font-size.
 Any legacy classes, placeholders, or mixins that used a font-size based max-width setting will be removed.
 Use `$max-width--default` instead.